hackerkid/LightOJ-Solutions/README.md

 ###1029 - Civil and Evil Engineer
 This is a simple application of minimum spanning trees.
 Use a priority queue for reducing the time complexity.

+###1033 - Generating Palindromes
+Find the LCS of the given string and the reverse string.
+Then subtract the LCS from the actual length of the string.
+Find LCS using DP.